Extracting Equations of Motion from Superconducting Circuits: Example Device Designs

 where $E_{2\pm1} = E_{J_2} \pm E_{J_1}$.

-The Lagrangian is independent of $\dotNoVarIrrFlux_3$ which indicates that it is, as expected, a cyclic degree of freedom.
-It can be eliminated by computing its equation of motion, finding that $\noVarIrrFlux_3 = \noVarIrrFlux_1 - \noVarxFlux{1} - \noVarxFlux{2}/2$, and substituting this into $\mathcal{L}$.
-We can now identify a map between the irrotational flux variables and the fluxes appearing in Ref. \cite{Han_Lapointe_Lukens_1992}:
+The Lagrangian is independent of $\dotNoVarIrrFlux_3$ indicating that it is, as expected, a cyclic degree of freedom: It can be eliminated by computing the Euler-Lagrange equation of motion, and utilizing appropriate relations from Ref. \cite{Han_1992_rf}---specifically $l \coloneqq l_1 = l_2 \ll L$.
+From this, we find that $\noVarIrrFlux_3 = \noVarIrrFlux_1 - \noVarxFlux{1} - \noVarxFlux{2}/2$, and further substitute this into $\mathcal{L}$.
+A map between the circuit flux variables in Eq. (\ref{eq: 1 vbeta-rF SQUID}) and those from Ref. \cite{Han_1992_rf} can then be identified as:

-Making these substitutions into Eq. (\ref{1 vbeta-rF SQUID}) yields a Lagrangian $\mathcal{L}$ that matches that of Ref. \cite{Han_Lapointe_Lukens_1992} with the preceding variable substitutions:
+Making these substitutions into Eq. (\ref{eq: 1 vbeta-rF SQUID}) yields a Lagrangian $\mathcal{L}$ that matches that of Ref. \cite{Han_1992_rf} with the preceding variable substitutions:

+The goal is to now obtain the full Langevin equation of motion in Eq. (\ref{eq:FormalEOM_thermal}) for the circuit in Fig. \ref{fig:rF SQUID}.
+Since we wrote the circuit Lagrangian in Eq. (\ref{eq:VBRF_squid}) in terms of the coordinates $\phi$ and $\phi_{dc}$, we now need to transform the dissipative contribution in Eq. (\ref{eq:dissipation function in matrix form}) into the irrotational flux basis.
+Assuming both JJ shunts have a DC resistance of $R$, we have $\bD^{-1} = \mathrm{diag}(1/R, \; 1/R) ~.$ This leads to: